Wabinab/Xenoblade-Chronicles-3-The-Book/src/05_battle.md

 Lanz drew the machine gun encapsulated within its broadsword and fired at the girl.
 The girl was agile, dodged all his shot as she made her way towards him, jumped into the air toward Lanz while he brought his sword up to block.

 Noah's sword cut at the point of contact, separating the girl and Lanz.
-Her team, the guy and another girl carrying a massive hammer, so massive it could fit her inside{{footnote: author think she's probably less than 1.5 meters, assuming Noah around 1.7 meters, and Lanz 1.9 meters.}} if it was hollow, in wedge formation.
+Her team, the guy and another girl carrying a massive hammer, so massive it could fit her inside{{footnote: writer think she's probably less than 1.5 meters, assuming Noah around 1.7 meters, and Lanz 1.9 meters.}} if it was hollow, in wedge formation.

 "Kevesi troops..."
 The double-ringed girl sounded.